Fensulfothion

-Fensulfothion is an insecticide and nematicide.
+Fensulfothion is an organophosphorus compound with the formula CH2S(O)C6H4OP(S)(OC2H5)2.
+It is an insecticide and nematicide that acts by inhibiting the enzyme acetylcholinesterase.
+Chemically, it is classified as a thiophosphate.
+It is widely used on corn, onions, rutabagas, pineapple, bananas, sugar cane, sugar beets, pea nuts, etc.

+Safety

 It is highly toxic and listed as an extremely hazardous substance.
-It is widely used on corn, onions, rutabagas, pineapple, bananas, sugar cane, sugar beets, pea nuts, etc.